Particular/docs.particular.net/samples/sqltransport-nhpersistence/sample.md

 snippet:ReceiverConfiguration

 It is essential to tell NHibernate what schema should it use while accessing the database.
-The persistence tables have hard-coded names so if more than one endpoint uses the database, they *must* use different schemas.

 snippet:NHibernate